robbrad/UKBinCollectionData/wiki/Councils.md

 - `-u` - UPRN
 - `-p` - postcode
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

+Note: Pass the UPRN and postcode.
+To get the UPRN, you can use [FindMyAddress](https://www.findmyaddress.co.uk/search).

 ---